Secondhand Smoke from Meth

 Meth is a potent drug used by some 2.5 million people across the country.
 We know that the effects of smoking meth can be extremely dangerous and detrimental to long-term health, but what’s even scarier is that simply being exposed to the drug could potentially cause its own set of negative effects.
 If you’re wondering what secondhand smoke from meth can do to you or your loved ones, here’s what you need to know.

 Are you or someone you love dealing with meth addiction?
-Zinnia Healing can help.
+Zinnia Health can help.
 Our confidential, judgment-free addiction treatment programs are personalized to the needs of every individual.
 Learn more about the services available for treatment by calling our helpline at (855) 430-9439.

 Can Secondhand Smoke from Meth Get You High?